bitegarden/bitegarden.github.io/_posts/2025-09-02-manage-vulnerabilities-dependency-track-sonarqube_en.md

 **3. Is the plugin free?** <br>
 It offers a 14-day free trial.
 A full license costs €600 per year.

 Managing vulnerabilities and dependencies is key to maintaining your software’s security and quality.
-With Dependency Track for SonarQube™, you can **centralize all this information** within your SonarQube instance, avoiding the need to switch between tools and gaining a clear, visual view of your project’s risks.
+With Dependency Track for SonarQube&trade;, you can **centralize all this information** within your SonarQube instance, avoiding the need to switch between tools and gaining a clear, visual view of your project’s risks.

 You can download and install this plugin in your instance through [this link](/sonarqube-dependency-track-trial-form).